diodechain/diode-docs/content/docs/Using/getting-started.md

 weight: 202
 draft: false
 ---
-You need to create an Account to start using Diode Drive so that you can collaborate with others securely.
+You need to create an Account to start using Diode Collab so that you can collaborate with others securely.

-An Account is simply an alias to the public address of the Diode Drive installation you are running - it is a pseudo-anonymous name, like an email address, that the application only uses for authentication.
+An Account is simply an alias to the public address of the Diode Collab installation you are running - it is a pseudo-anonymous name, like an email address, that the application only uses for authentication.

 Follow the three steps below to create your Account.